Slow Cooker Irish Pot Roast with Guinness Beer is tender comfort food at it’s best!

 Guinness beer is a stout beer that is roasted and takes on a deep coffee-like flavor when used for braising and cooking.
-While it has a very distinct flavor you can sub in any heaty stout beer.
-I usually buy it by the bottle in a big wine and beverage store, because that is all I need.
+While it has a very distinct flavor you can sub in any hearty stout beer.
+I usually buy it by the bottle, in a big beverage store, because that is all I need.

 4. Set it and forget it in the slow cooker:

-How to know when your roast is ready?
+How to know when your pot roast is ready?

-The meat is done if it is tender and able to be easily shredded with two forks.
+The meat is done if it’s tender and able to be easily shredded with two forks.
 If the meat is undercooked it will be tough and chewy, and will just need more time in the slow cooker.

 Serving the perfect Irish Pot Roast:

-This pot roast is rich so warm bread and a refreshing salad are the ideal side dishes.
-Try one of these:
+This pot roast is rich, so warm Irish Soda Bread, and a refreshing salad are the ideal side dishes.
+Here are some of our favorites:

 - A nice glass of hearty red wine such as Cabernet Sauvignon or Merlot